aspuru-guzik-group/MERMaid/README.md

 <b> Description </b>

-PDF-TF-chem : detect and saves figures and tables from pdfs
+PDF-TF-chem : detect and saves figures and tables from pdfs (Missing caption retrieval module)

 TF_to_json: processes the figures and table images